 This updated approach resembles the original function however at line 6, differences begin.
 Length validation checking starts with the conditional IF-THEN statement.
 IF-THEN statements allow you to execute specific commands between the THEN and END IF, only if the condition (boolean expression) is true.
 In another sense, this concept would be similarly related as such:

 IF this_expression_is_true THEN carry_out_this_operation_or_execution

 Let’s dig down a little deeper to gain a better understanding concerning boolean expressions and boolean values.
-As defined here, when a boolean expression is evaluated, it results to a true or false boolean value.
+When a boolean expression is evaluated, it results in a true or false boolean value.
 In the expression 2 > 1, we know this is true because 2 is greater than 1.
 This expression evaluates to true.
 However, the expression 13 > 33 evaluates to false, since 13 is not greater than 33.
 Including these boolean expression checks and conditionals in the function, provides measures to take certain actions depending upon the result of the test condition.
 The line:

 IF cut_amt > 0 THEN

 is checking the value of the cut_amt parameter using the greater than comparison operator when the function is called, and will THEN do something (carry out operations) if that value is greater than zero.
 If determined the value is greater than zero (evaluates to true), execution carries out as follows: